-By 2021 the Mercedes eCitaro will be able to carry 330 kWh battery capacity, thus covering about 50 percent of all applications.
+By 2021 the Mercedes eCitaro‘s battery will be able to carry 330 kWh, thus covering about 50 percent of all applications.
 This battery capacity also opens the door to the introduction of an eCitaro G articulated bus.
 Then, also solid-state batteries will become available.
 The fuel cell range extender will be the ice on the cake.

 Today the eCitaro is equipped with a maximum of 292 kWh battery split in 12 modules.
 Another step on the roadmap of the Mercedes eCitaro envisages the use of lithium-polymer batteries, also referred to as solid-state batteries, as an option in the future, Daimler says in a press release.
 These are characterised by a particularly long service life and high energy density.
 The first order for eCitaro with solid-state battery has already been signed.